-This page allows you to choose if any USB storage device plugged into the modem can be used or only approved devices.
+This page allow to choose if any USB storage device plugged into the modem can be used or only approved devices.
 If approved device is selected then each device must be manually approved on this page.
-USB storage devices can be safely removed after selecting the Safely Remove Device button.
-The user will be asked which device they want to remove.
+USB storage devices can be safely removed